Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Proof of Theorem

 for some $C,D,L>0$ with $\Pi(\mathcal{H}_T^c) \leq e^{-(C+4)T\eps_T^2}$.
 Suppose further that there exist deterministic sets $\mathcal{SB}_T \subseteq \mathcal{H}$ with $\Pi(\mathcal{SB}_T) \geq e^{-CT\eps_T^2}$ and

 where $b_0$ is the true drift function.
 Then for $M>0$ large enough, as $T\to\infty$,

 \end{theorem}

-The proof of Theorem \ref{thm_contraction_tests} follows similarly to results in \cite{ghosal2000,vdMeulen2006} and is deferred to Appendix \ref{Sec:ProofTestTheo}.
+The proof of Theorem \ref{thm_contraction_tests} follows similarly to results in \cite{ghosal2000,vdMeulen2006} and is deferred to Section \ref{Sec:ProofTestTheo} of the Supplement.
 The required tests are contained in the next lemma, whose proof can be found in Section \ref{sec:tests} below.